GewelsJI/SINet-V2/README.md

-# Concealed Object Detection (SINet-V2, TPAMI-Minor)
+# Concealed Object Detection (SINet-V2, IEEE TPAMI)

 PyTorch implementation of our Search and Identification Network (SINet-V2).